Enumeration of labelled 4-regular planar graphs II: asymptotics: Equations for 3-connected 4-regular maps

-We proceed similarly to $P_{T_1}$.
+We now proceed similarly to $T_1$ in order to compute $P_{T_2}$.
 First, we eliminate from \eqref{sys:T2} to obtain an equation $Q_{T_2}(T_2,q,w) = 0$ that defines $T_2$ as a function of $q$ and $w$.
-Notice that the equations for $u$ and for $v$ are exactly the same in both systems \eqref{sys:T1} and \eqref{sys:T2}, so that the two equations $Q_u = 0$ and $Q_v = 0$ are still valid in this case, as well as the combinatorial factor $Q_1$ of their resultant with respect to $w$.

-Then we compute $Q_3$, the unique combinatorial factor of the resultant of $Q_{T_2}$ and $Q_v$ with respect to $w$.
-It has degree 10 in $T_2$, 27 in $v$ and 16 in $q$ just as $Q_2$, so the same upper bound for the degree of $u$ in $P_{T_2}$ holds.
-Finally we compute $P_{T_2}$, the unique combinatorial factor of the resultant of $Q_1$ and $Q_3$ with respect to $q$, by evaluation and interpolation at 161 values of $u$.
-It has degre 8 in $T_2$, 8 in $u$ and 13 in $v$ and is given by
+Notice that the equations for $u$ and for $v$ are exactly the same in both systems \eqref{sys:T1} and \eqref{sys:T2}, so that the two equations $Q_u = 0$ and $Q_v = 0$ computed for $T_1$ are the same, as well as the combinatorial factor $Q_1$ of their resultant with respect to $w$.
+Then we compute $Q_3$, the combinatorial factor of the resultant of $Q_{T_2}$ and $Q_v$ with respect to $w$.
+It has degree 10 in $T_2$, 27 in $v$ and 16 in $q$.